 Located near the southern tip of Maine’s long coastline, 691-foot Agamenticus looms over the town of York and its beaches, offering views of the ocean and of the dappled forests of the Maine and New Hampshire hinterlands.
 The road is only a little more than half a mile long and ends at an odd stone cairn that is said to mark the grave of St. Aspinquid, a 17th-century Native American medicine man.
 If you’re not venturing farther north to our next two Maine coastal mountains, this is a great place to watch the sunrise.

 This is one of the finest vantage points on Maine’s midcoast — an easy, 1.6-mile drive through a state park to an 800-foot summit that looks out over all creation — or at least that part of it blessed with a Penobscot Bay address.
 Beyond the white spires of Camden, set against fall colors, you can look out across Vinalhaven, Deer Island, and Isle au Haut, with Blue Hill in the distance.
-For an even better vantage point, climb the squat stone tower that has stood on the summit for nearly 80 years.
+For an even better vantage point, climb the 26-foot World War I Memorial Tower that has stood on the summit since 1921.

 In search of mountain driving with a sunrise reward?
 This is the place to go when you want to be first in the United States to greet the first rays of dawn.
 The Cadillac summit road winds for just over two miles to the windblown, pink granite, 1,530-foot crest that stands as the East Coast’s loftiest spot.
 Along with that first glimpse of the sunrise (you’ll share it with a small throng; after all, this is popular Acadia National Park) are sweeping vistas of Bar Harbor, the islands of Frenchman’s Bay, the Schoodic Peninsula, and the vast Maine blueberry bushes, which in autumn turn fire-red.
 Mount Katahdin stands over 110 miles to the north-northwest, just in case conditions are optimal, but there’s nothing wrong with being content with that salt-sprayed realm directly below.